 Due to failing health in old age, Groucho Marx’s family decided that they should make his decisions for him.

-The story goes that family took him to court and wrestled decision-making control from him.
-For the rest of his life, his decisions were not his.
+The story goes that his family, even his son, took him to court and wrestled decision-making control from him.
+For the rest of his life, his decisions were not his own.

 He lost flexibility.
 He lost control.